 In realising the objective of creating links between continents and other Societies the 1st Joint Meeting with the Society of Abdominal Radiologists (SAR) took place to general acclaim in Orlando in 2002 and was followed by the 2nd Joint Meeting in Greece in 2006.
 After the political changes in Eastern Europe, the Society has been actively promoting exchanges across the old divide since its foundation.
 The first meeting in Eastern Europe took place in Budapest/HU in 2003.
-In 2017, the meeting will be organised in Athens/GR.

 Since its foundation the Society has been closely associated with the European Association of Radiology (EAR) and the European Congress of Radiology (ECR).
 The members of the Society have played a central role in the evolution of European radiology, the establishment of their sub-speciality and the development of a specific educational curriculum.
 In March 2007 both EAR and ECR agreed to integrate all their functions into the newly founded European Society of Radiology (ESR).
 The President of ESGAR is a member of the Subspecialties Committee of the ESR.

 The Society has developed a strategy to promote teaching across Europe in specific aspects of its discipline by means of peripatetic hands-on workshops with a high teacher to student ratio.
 The first series of workshops commenced in September 2003 in Amsterdam/NL, where an expert ESGAR faculty taught two groups of 40 students the technique and interpretation of CT Colonography (CTC).
-The format proved to be extremely popular with both radiologists starting this important technique and with our industrial partners.
-The workshop, refined each time by feedback from participants and adapted to current needs, is held twice a year.

 The officers of the Society believe that the founders' aims and ambitions have been fulfilled.
 Today, the Society represents a major forum for all European radiologists interested in this subspecialty.
 It has succeeded in transferring knowledge and information across Europe, has generated integration and friendship amongst radiologists in this particular field and encouraged close multidisciplinary co-operation with gastroenterologists, surgeons and pathologists.
 Regarding its future, the Society is committed to creating closer links with other groups involved in gastroenterology.